-High school students in Summit who are at least 16 years of age are eligible to join and assist in emergency calls.
-Juniors are expected to attend training sessions, participate in junior meetings and squad activities, and serve on a weekly crew shift and a monthly weekend shift.
+High school students living in Summit who are at least 16 years of age (by October 31st, 2024) are eligible to join and assist in emergency calls.
+Juniors are expected to attend training sessions, and squad activities, and serve on a weekly 3-hour shift and one monthly 12-hour weekend shift.
 An interview is required.

 Frequently Asked Questions

 When are applications for the Junior Program Due?

 Applications for the 2024/2025 school year are due March 15th, 2024!
 Please proceed to the Junior Program page to access the application.

 Do I need to be a Summit resident to join?

 We give priority to Summit residents.
 If you live outside of Summit you should first check to see if you can volunteer with your local first aid squad.
 If your town doesn’t have a local squad or it is not accepting new members, please contact us!